cryptoadvance/specter-desktop/docs/install_guide.md

 Each option offers a balance of convenience, security, and functionality.
 Users should choose based on their technical expertise, security needs, and available resources.

+## Recent Updates
+**Enhanced Electrum Integration:** Since version 2.0.0, Specter Desktop has featured integration with Electrum servers, further enhancing connectivity and accessibility options for users.
+Ongoing improvements in this area are expected to streamline the experience even more.

 ## Future Developments of Specter Desktop

 Specter Desktop is evolving, with upcoming features and extensions that promise to enhance its functionality and user experience.
 Key future developments include: